Kingdom Living Here and Now

 Is our Service Precious?

 Here in Australia, we can engage in this process passively and with no risk.
 We can engage in our ritual and travel home with no fear, no questions and no one even commenting.
-We are not in fear as our brothers and sisters in say, Vietnam are.
+We are not in fear as our brothers and sisters in say, Iran are.
 Western Christians generally have no risk of imprisonment, we have no risk of beating or even death as others do in other places.

 The problem is that when something is easy and has no personal cost, it is easy for it to become devalued in our eyes.
 Therefore, it becomes easy for us to attend Sunday passively, without true engagement.
 To look at Sunday (secretly of course) as a bit of a chore, something to endure for an hour or so.
 Or to look at it as a lovely social event, a nice place to catch up with the people we like for awhile.